Here is a healthier version of Batchoy without the meat! It has all the flavors of Batchoy, but with no meat and a lot less fat!

 What is Batchoy?

-Batchoy, also known as Batsoy or Ba-chui (Chinese) is a noodle soup usually made with pork, chicken stock, and fresh miki (round noodles).
+Batchoy, also known as Batsoy or Ba-chui (Chinese) is a noodle soup with very rich flavor usually made with pork or beef, chicken stock, and fresh miki (round noodles).
 The dish originated from La Paz, Iloilo City, and has made its way around the Philippines islands with each island making its own variation.

-- To add a kick to the soup, add some chili paste or sriracha.
+- To add a kick to the soup, add some chili leaves, chili paste or sriracha.

 - Garnishing with fried tofu takes the soup to the next level of deliciousness, give it a try!